-7.1 Chief EXecutive Officer
+7.1 Chief Executive Officer

 The CEO of WHWR is responsible for the operation implementation of WHWR's Safeguarding Adults Policy & Procedures.
-The CEO may delegate duties and responsibilities to DSL program leads and senior workers to ensure full implementation of the policy within their respective areas.
+The CEO may delegate duties and responsibilities to the DSL and senior workers to ensure full implementation of the policy within their respective areas.